-- Second, we prove in [30] that the spectral sets associated to smooth manifolds in \mathbb{R}^n are themselves manifolds.
-This results looks simple but was extremely difficult to prove: we brace together tools from nonsmooth analysis, differential geometry, group theory and spectral analysis.
+Spectral sets are sets of matrices that depend only on the constraints on the eigenvalues: S is a spectral set if $S = \lambda^{-1}(C)$ with C a subset of \mathbb{R}^n .
+A spectral set S inherits from properties of the underlying set C, such as convexity.
+We prove in [30] that the spectral sets associated to smooth manifolds in \mathbb{R}^n (having some local symmetry) are themselves manifolds in the space of matrices.
+This result looks simple but generalizes several useful particular cases, and was extremely difficult to prove: we brace together tools from nonsmooth analysis, differential geometry, group theory and spectral analysis.

 6.2.2.
-Advances on alternating projections theory
+Semidefinite programming and applications